Skip to content

 Is it postpartum depression or baby blues?

-Baby blues are common, mild, and resolve within two weeks of birth — tearfulness, mood swings, feeling overwhelmed.
+Baby blues are common, mild, and resolve within two weeks of birth.
+Tearfulness, mood swings, feeling overwhelmed.
 Postpartum depression is more persistent, more intrusive, and does not lift on its own.
 If symptoms are lasting beyond two weeks, interfering with daily life, or including intrusive thoughts, a professional evaluation can help clarify what is happening.

 Can I take medication while breastfeeding?

 For most patients, yes.
 Sertraline is the most-studied SSRI in lactation and has a strong evidence base for safety.
-Your provider will discuss the evidence for any specific medication, the tradeoffs of treating versus not treating, and will coordinate with your pediatrician if helpful.
+Your clinician will discuss the evidence for any specific medication, the tradeoffs of treating versus not treating, and will coordinate with your pediatrician if helpful.
 Untreated perinatal depression has its own risks for both parent and infant.

 I'm having scary thoughts about the baby.
 Does that mean I'm dangerous?

-Intrusive thoughts about harm coming to the baby are common in postpartum anxiety and OCD, and almost always show up as distressing, unwanted, and ego-dystonic — the opposite of something a parent wants.
+Intrusive thoughts about harm coming to the baby are common in postpartum anxiety and OCD, and almost always show up as distressing, unwanted, and ego-dystonic.
+The opposite of something a parent wants.
 That is a recognized, treatable pattern.
 Thoughts that feel compelling or aligned with intent are a different picture and require urgent care.
 A thorough evaluation distinguishes these clearly, without judgment.

 When should I seek care?

 Right away if you are having thoughts of self-harm, feel unable to care for yourself or the baby, or are experiencing confusion, hallucinations, or delusions (call 988 or go to an emergency department for those).
-Otherwise, any time symptoms are lasting beyond two weeks, interfering with sleep or bonding, or including anxiety, intrusive thoughts, or hopelessness — the right time is now.
+Otherwise, any time symptoms are lasting beyond two weeks, interfering with sleep or bonding, or including anxiety, intrusive thoughts, or hopelessness.
+The right time is now.
 Postpartum care does not need to wait for the six-week visit.

 Does insurance cover postpartum psychiatric care?